Intelligent Automation: Rethinking Work in the Age of Digital Transformation

 The difference is that these technologies tend to complement (not displace) highly-skilled people.

 Machine learning, for example, is making computer programmers more efficient at understanding data.
-It’s not competing with them.
+It’s not competing against them.
 Computer programmers are not losing work because of machine learning.

-So, says Frank, who co-authored a breakthrough study—”Small Cities Face Greater Impact From Automation”—which empirically connects urbanization and automation’s impact on employment.
+So, says Frank, who co-authored a breakthrough study—”Small Cities Face Greater Impact From Automation”—which empirically connects the impact of automation and urbanization on employment.

 The first-of-its-kind study shows that smaller cities—with less than 100,000 people— will experience the most disruption from artificial intelligence and other emerging technologies, because they tend to have a disproportionate amount of routine clerical work, such as cashier and food service jobs, which are prone to compete with automation.
 In this Digital Trailblazer interview, Frank explores: